Fire Marshal and Fire Warden – FIRE03

 - Fire extinguishers - theory

-- Fire extinguishers - practical
+- Fire extinguishers - practical with live fire

 - Safe evacuation of premises